Best Compression Socks of 2024

 Comfort

 Comfort is a very subjective matter when it comes to running gear, especially clothing.
-One person’s perfect sock is another person’s blister-filled nightmare, so it is important to keep in mind personal preference when considering your options for the best compression socks.
+One person’s perfect sock is another person’s blister-filled nightmare, so it is important to consider personal preference when considering your options for the best compression socks.
+We found the Rockay Vigor Compression Socks to be comfortable enough for all-day wear, running, and the days we spent standing up for work.

 Some people are sensitive to the tight fit of compression socks, especially options with increased compression around the foot and ankle.
-Trying a lighter weight or more mild compression sock first, or initially wearing the socks while not running, can help you get a better feel for whether or not they will be comfortable.
-Each brand has its specific sizing parameters, so measuring your legs is important to ensure a proper fit.
-Depending on the feel and level of compression you want, you may need to size up or down, especially if you are between two sizes.
-Compression socks that are too tight around the calves can defeat the purpose of using them and lead to cramping, numbness, or swelling above the sock.
-It is important to note that if you develop any of these symptoms, you should discontinue the use of the socks right away.
+Trying a lighter-weight or more mild compression sock first or initially wearing the socks while not running can help you get a better feel for whether or not they will be comfortable.

 Style